Invest in Yourself: Put Your GI Bill® Benefit to Work at General Assembly

 Does General Assembly accept the GI Bill®?

-General Assembly (GA) is proud to be an eligible school accepting GI Bill® funds.
-You can use your GI Bill® benefit for select Immersive courses on software engineering, user experience design, and data science as outlined below.
+General Assembly (GA) proudly accepts GI Bill® funds.
+You can use your GI Bill® benefit for select Immersive courses in software engineering, user experience, and data science at select campuses.
+Participating in the GI Bill® at General Assembly typically uses six to eight months of entitlement.

 Veterans, reservists, and dependents are separated into different categories or “chapters” that define eligibility requirements and determine education benefits.
 GA accepts the following chapters:

-Can I use my GI Bill® benefit for a non-Immersive part-time course or Circuit course?
+Can I use my GI Bill® benefit for a non-Immersive part-time course or On Demand course?

 Unfortunately, no. GI Bill® benefits cover only the full-time, in-person courses offered at the GA campuses listed above.
 Benefits are not eligible for flex versions of courses.